Updated July 24, 2020

 If you’ve been exposed to COVID-19 or feel sick (even if you haven’t been tested), you should stay away from others so you don’t get them sick too.

 You can get tested if you have symptoms of COVID-19:

 - New loss of sense of smell or taste

 Check your risk for COVID-19 to help you decide if you should seek medical care.

 If you have an ongoing or chronic medical condition like heart disease, asthma, diabetes or high blood pressure, you could get very sick from COVID-19.
 Keep taking your medications and doing what you need to in order to manage your health.
 Contact your doctor to make a plan in case you get sick.

 Where to Get Tested

-Contact your doctor’s office or clinic.
-They will decide whether you should be tested.
+If you have insurance or a regular care provider, contact your doctor’s office or clinic to discuss whether you should be tested.